lllyasviel/style2paints/README.md

-# Welcome to STYLE2PAINTS 2.1 !
+# Welcome to STYLE2PAINTS 2.1, the best anime colorization AI!

 **First of all, why not spend 5 minutes to try it yourself!**